 This assignment will engage students in thoroughly reviewing and analyzing one grade level module of the Michigan Model for Health.
 The modules are available in the ERL, Wayne RESA Library or the Macomb ISD library and may have a 2 hour time limit for check out.
+Currently, there is one set of the modules that is available for a limited check out in the ERL.
 Students will complete answers for each question on the Health Education Curriculum Review form that is posted on Moodle.
 Your responses to each question should provide specific information to demonstrate that you have carefully and critically reviewed and analyzed the module.
 Upload the completed review on Moodle.